Gaius Ummidius Durmius Quadratus

 Gaius Ummidius Durmius Quadratus (c.
-12 BC – c.
-60 AD) was a Roman senator of the Principate.
+12 BC) was a Roman senator of the Principate.
 He was the first member of the Ummidii to reach the office of consul in his family, or a homo novus.
 Quadratus is also known for his tenure as governor of Syria from c.
-50 until his death.
+50 AD until his death.

 Biography

 Family

 Gaius Ummidius Durmius Quadratus was born c.
 12 BC.
 His family, the Ummidii, were wealthy aristocrats from the town of Casinum, Latium.
 His second family name, "Durmius", has been explained in one of two ways: either his mother was a Durmia, or he was a Durmius adopted into the Ummidii.
 If the latter, this would mean one Marcus Durmius was his father, known to have been a mint official c.
 19 BC; it is commonly agreed that there is some relationship between Quadratus and the mint official.

-Although it is accepted that Quadratus had at least one child—the wealthy Ummidia Quadratilla, memorialized in one of Pliny the Younger's letters—not only is the name of his wife unknown, but also whether Quadratus had married more than once.
+Although it is accepted that Quadratus had at least one child—the wealthy Ummidia Quadratilla, memorialized in one of Pliny the Younger's letters–not only is the name of his wife unknown, but also whether Quadratus had married more than once.